-February 1, 2022: Deadline for submitting all completed online Middlebury study abroad application materials, including the application, essay, and completed Major Advisor's Form.
+February 1, 2023 (for study abroad during fall 2023, spring 2024, or full year 2023-24): Deadline for submitting all completed online Middlebury study abroad application materials, including the application, essay, and completed Major Advisor's Form.

-Please note: It is the student's responsibility to ensure that all components of their online applications, including the Advisor's Form and Language Assessment Form, are submitted by February 1.
+Please note: It is the student's responsibility to ensure that all components of their online applications, including the Advisor's Form, are submitted by February 1.
 Students submitting applications after the above dates run the risk of having their applications rejected.
 Students must allow ample time for major advisors to complete the appropriate online forms prior to February 1.
 Students should keep in mind that faculty support is an important factor in committee decisions.